 Shared Grandkids Guest Room Makeover On A Budget

-Hi friends, you've been hearing me talk about the grandkid's guest room makeover over the last couple of weeks and some of you have asked when I'll be sharing the reveal.
-Well, today's the day!
-As you know, we've been spending our homebound time painting every room in the house.
+We've been spending our homebound time painting every room on the main floor of our house.
 I'm embarrassed to say that it's been almost twenty years since some of the walls have been painted and boy did it show.
 Goodbye butterscotch taupe and hello pretty light grey!

 In case you missed it, I made the large canvas art above his bed.
 You can see how I made them in my Buffalo Check Plaid Kids Room Art and Fun Kids Room Light Bulb Art Canvas posts.